 They’re some of the most adaptable dogs to originate from Australia.
 Although small, the Tenterfield is always optimistic and sociable by nature.

 These Australian dogs can live up to 14 years and have very few health issues.
 Health issues can include patellar luxation, seizures, possible teeth and gum problems, and hypothyroidism.

 The Australian Staghound is one of the few hunting dog breed to originate from Australia.
 They generally hunt boar, kangaroos and sometimes larger hare.

 Consider the Australian Staghounds to be distant relatives of the American Staghound.
 However, they are not an official recognized breed (yet).

 This dog breed was derived from a cross between a Greyhound and Scottish Deerhound, which were brought into Australia by European settlers.

 The goal was to find a breed combination for the perfect small game hunting dog.
-Some bloodlines today may be crossed with Bloodhounds, Foxhounds and other foreign dog breeds.
+They found that with the Australian Staghound.
+However, some bloodlines today may be crossed with Bloodhounds, Foxhounds and other foreign dog breeds.

 Australian Staghounds are the most expensive dogs to originate from Australia, costing upwards of $1000 USD.
 In you’re looking for a reputable breeder, expect to pay a premium price.

 - The Australian Staghound is a distinct cousin of the American Staghound.

 - There is no distinct bloodline for the Australian Staghound.
 Many of these dogs may be infused with Bloodhounds, Foxhounds and other various breeds.